-1. Issuer ; Iong Kong Mortgage Corporation Limited 安揭證券有限公司 2. (i) Series Number: [] (ii) Tranche Number: [] Series ngible with an existing Series, details of that s, including the date on which the Notes ne fungible) (iii) Date on which the Notes will be consolidated and form a single Series: Series Tranc the Te Notes will be consolidated and form a single with the [Series Number] [identify earlier hes] Notes on [the Issue Date / exchange of emporary Global Note for interests in the anent Global Note, as referred to in raph 24 below, which is expected to occur on out [date]] / Not Applicable]
+1. Issuer: The Hong Kong Mortgage Corporation Limited 香港按揭證券有限公司

+2. (i) Series Number:

+(ii) Tranche Number:

+(If fungible with an existing Series, details of that Series, including the date on which the Notes become fungible)

+(iii) Date on which the Notes will be consolidated and form a single Series: [The Notes will be consolidated and form a single Series with the [Series Number] [identify earlier Tranches] Notes on [the Issue Date / exchange of the Temporary Global Note for interests in the Permanent Global Note, as referred to in paragraph 24 below, which is expected to occur on or about [date]] / Not Applicable]

-(3) Relevant Dealer(s) to consider whether it / they have received the necessary product classification from the Issuer prior to the launch of the offer, pursuant to Section 309B of the SFA.
+(3) Relevant Dealer(s) to consider whether it has / they have received the necessary product classification from the Issuer prior to the launch of the offer, pursuant to Section 309B of the SFA.
+If there is a change to product classification for the Notes, from the product classification as specified in the Programme documentation, then this legend is to be included accordingly.